department-of-veterans-affairs/vets-website/content/pages/education/gi-bill/survivors-dependent-assistance.md

 template: 1-topic-landing
 ---

-If you’re the dependent or survivor of a Veteran, find out if you qualify for school or job training through a GI Bill program.
+If you’re the dependent or survivor of a Veteran, find out if you qualify for education benefits or job training through a GI Bill program.
 <div class="call-out" markdown="1">

 ### Can I get education benefits?